jaredhirsch/easythemes/README.md

 With the variables swapped into place, we could then script their values by twiddling a style attribute on the topmost element in the XUL DOM.

+**Note:** *after initially writing this file, I discovered that the devedition light/dark theming work had already moved a ton of built-in chrome colors to CSS variables.
+Currently working on a proof-of-concept based on just changing those colors, without resorting to any dynamic stylesheet modification; see `lib/stylesheet-manager.js` for the code.*

 ### Users can interact with an unintimidating theme builder on `about:theme`

 This functionality could be exposed to users via an about:theme page, where we can show